-The wear on the wire feed rollers increases due to unsuitable roller
+The wear on the wire feed rollers increases due to unsuitable roller pressure!

-- In the setting nuts of the pressurised pressure units, it must be adjusted so that the wire electrode is stopped, but only when the - Adjust the press pressure of the front rollers (when viewed in the push direction) higher! - The transmission speed can be infinitely adjustable by pressing the wire feed button and by rotating the wire feed speed rotary knob.
-The selected feed rate is shown on the left display of the - Extend the torch straight while loading wire.
+- In the setting nuts of the pressurised pressure units, it must be adjusted so that the wire electrode is stopped, but only when the wire feed is blocked! - Adjust the press pressure of the front rollers (when viewed in the push direction) higher! - The transmission speed can be infinitely adjustable by pressing the wire feed button and also by rotating the wire feed speed rotary knob.
+The selected feed rate is shown on the left display of the wire feed unit. - · Extend the torch straight while loading wire.